The Best Beauty Advent Calendars of 2023 You Can Shop Right Now

 L'Occitane Cultivators of Love Advent Calendar

-Unbox 24 days of delights and start every day with travel-sized versions of L'Occitane classics.
-This advent calendar included nourishing shea-enriched formulas, signature Verbena and Cherry Blossom hand creams, indulgent body lotions, gentle cleansing soaps, and a full-sized Almond Delicious Hands for a touch of warmth and softness all season long.
+Unbox 24 days of travel-sized versions of L'Occitane classics, including nourishing shea-enriched formulas, signature Verbena and Cherry Blossom hand creams, indulgent body lotions, and a full-sized Almond Delicious Hands for a touch of warmth and softness all season long.

 Rituals 3D Advent Calendar